 You put into perspective what does not matter.
 When one has a routine, he or she tends to give importance or to get annoyed by the small things which come across daily.
 Being your colleague who is always shit-talking, your boss who always tries to control your work or the stupid, conceited girls you see in the bus playing around with their phones, the truth is that more often than not one has the tendency to become affected and absorb all the bullshit and small things which happen around him or her.

-However, when you get real sick or have an injury like the one I have, you tend to see things in a much broader perspective and to look at the big picture, prioritizing therefore your main goals and discarding what is simply a waste of time to your life.
+However, when you get really sick or have an injury like the one I have, you tend to see things from a much broader perspective and to look at the big picture, prioritizing, therefore, your main goals and discarding what is simply a waste of time to your life.

 You gain anger and rage to become stronger, faster and leaner when you will be back in action.
 I am a guy who has always been ambitious and persistent, especially concerning my physical shape.
 Nevertheless, due to some lack of time or simply because I have always done too many activities, without focusing on a single one, I have never been able to reach excellence in any of them.

 But right now, I only think about the time I will be able to go to the gym again, in order that I can restore all my musculature and even reach a better point than before.
 In addition, I also want to train my flexibility and strength, in order that I can use my body as a tool of what my mind wants to achieve.

 So as you can see, an injury it is something like a New Year’s resolution, in which you make a list about the things you want to improve.
 But contrary to the latter, especially if you have always been a sportsman, you will make sure that you will stick to the plan and will you not bullshit your objectives.